Throughout your social work career, all of us will be asked to do the seemingly impossible.

 Whether working with clients in therapy to repair psychic injuries, or campaigning for social equality, such feats depend upon a set of specific—but surprisingly mundane—skills.

 While some of these skills could certainly apply to other professions, others are specific to the nature of social work, and the demands it makes of us not just as professionals, but as human beings also.

 One obvious example of this is the “use of self” in a clinical setting.
 From time to time, social work clinicians are called upon to appropriately self-disclose.

-The openness and authenticity with which we present our humanity can go a long way to facilitating a client’s growth and achievement.
+The openness and authenticity with which we present our humanity can go a long way to facilitating our client’s personal growth and achievements.

 Serving others in such a fashion, however, requires we first have some ability to self-regulate—one of the hallmarks of emotional intelligence.

-Here are some top skills I believe can help you on the journey towards becoming a better social worker.
+Here are some top skills I believe can help you on your journey towards becoming a better social worker.